Quentin-Quarantino/mal-ani-cli-sync/README.md

 # ani-track
-ani-track is a shell script to update animes on myanimelist from the ani-cli history
+ani-track is a shell script to update animes on myanimelist from the [ani-cli](https://github.com/pystardust/ani-cli/tree/master) watch history

 **The script is not fully developed. use at your own risk**